orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 start with one, find match, then match entire structure and revert if not. ; one way

-In-place dynamic window:
-- writing on one side, interactive on the other, or centered, so a moving box - gotta make sure interop is good.

 Header
 - [ ] Some excerpt of the chyp implementation in the header as background & same for the thumbnail